Iceland Road Safety Tips

 Keep an Eye on the Weather

-• Watch for wind warnings.
-Strong gusts, especially in the south, can be dangerous.
+• Look out for wind warnings, especially in the south

-• If visibility is low or roads are icy, slow down or wait until it’s safe to drive.
+• In poor visibility or icy conditions, slow down or wait until it’s safe to drive

 Drive Carefully on Gravel Roads

-• Keep both hands on the wheel, gravel can pull the car sideways.
+• Keep both hands on the wheel, since grip can change fast

-• Gravel Protection is a smart insurance add-on, especially if you’re heading out of town.
+• Gravel Protection insurance is a smart add-on

 Use Iceland’s Safety Tools

-• Blind hills and corners: Always slow down.
-Stay to the right.
+• Blind hills or corners: Always slow down and stay right

-• Sheep and reindeer: Animals often cross roads, especially in summer and in the east.
+• Livestock: Sheep and reindeer often cross roads in summer, especially in the east

 Winter Driving Tips

-From October to April, conditions can be tough.
+From October to April, roads can be snowy, dark, and windy.

-• Keep your tank at least half full in remote areas.
+• Keep fuel above half in remote areas

 Emergencies and Roadside Help

-• If you hit an animal, stay calm, move to safety, and call 112.
+• If you hit an animal, pull over safely and report it

-• Carry a phone charger and keep your phone charged when driving long distances.
+• Always keep your phone charged when driving long distances

 Parking and Fuel Tips

-• Never park on soft ground or grass.
-It damages the land and can get you stuck.
+• Never park on soft ground or grass

 • Fill up when you can.
-In remote areas, fuel stations are few and far between.
+Fuel stations are spread out in rural areas

-• Most stations accept credit cards with PIN.
-Some require pre-authorization.
+• Most pumps accept cards with PIN.
+Some require pre-authorization

 FAQs